 Members terminating with less than five years of service are assumed to request an immediate withdrawal of their contributions with interest.
 Table A-7 shows the assumed probability of retaining membership in the System among members terminating with five or more years of service.
 These rates were adopted July 1, 2002.

-We estimated the present value of future benefits for terminated vested members based on their available contribution account.
+We estimated the present value of future benefits for terminated vested members based on the greater of the present value of their deferred benefit or their available contribution account.

 Part-Time Employees